Ben Jerrod

 Ben Jerrod is an American serial which ran from April 1, 1963 to June 28, 1963.
 The series is most notable for being the first daytime drama to be regularly televised in color.
 Michael M. Ryan played the show's title character.
 The cast also included Addison Richards, Lyle Talbot, Gerald Gordon, and Isabel Randolph.

 Production

 The show was one of the least-durable soap operas on television.
 It was created by Roy Winsor and was produced by Joseph Hardy.
 William Kendall Clark was the writer, and Fred Carney was the director.
 Ben Jerrod's musical bridges were produced through a guitar and percussion instruments.

 Recorded on tape in Hollywood, Ben Jerrod was broadcast from 2 to 2:25 p.m.
 Eastern Time.
 It joined with another soap opera, House of Hope, to replace Merv Griffin's program, but its ratings turned out to be lower than Griffin's show.
-Its competition included Password on CBS and Day in Court on NBC.
+Its competition included Password on CBS and Day in Court on ABC.
 It was replaced by People Will Talk.